 You can use the following formula to estimate your concurrent Lambda function invocations:Copy

 events (or requests) per second * function duration

 For example, consider a Lambda function that processes Amazon S3 events.
 Suppose that the Lambda function takes on average three seconds and Amazon S3 publishes 10 events per second.
 Then, you will have 30 concurrent executions of your Lambda function.

 Request rate refers to the rate at which your Lambda function is invoked.
 For all services except the stream-based services, the request rate is the rate at which the event sources generate the events.
 For stream-based services, AWS Lambda calculates the request rate as follow:

 request rate = number of concurrent executions / function duration

 For example, if there are five active shards on a stream (that is, you have five Lambda functions running in parallel) and your Lambda function takes about two seconds, the request rate is 2.5 requests/second.

-By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 100.
-The default limit is a safety limit that protects you from costs due to potential runaway or recursive functions during initial development and testing.
+By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 200.
 To increase this limit above the default, follow the steps in To request a limit increase for concurrent executions.

 Any invocation that causes your function's concurrent execution to exceed the safety